identity-box/identity-box/workspaces/homepage/src/pages/developers/02_RunningIdentityBoxLocally.md

 Our setup comprises of:

 1. A local IPFS node,
+2. Identity Box with two services: [Identity Service](/services/idservice) and [Name Service](/services/nameservice).
-2. Identity Box - one and the same for the users and the Hush-Hush service,
+We will use one and the same Identity Box for both the users and the Hush-Hush service,
 3. Hush-Hush frontend,
 4. Identity App running on an iPhone via Expo app.